prisma/tiberius/README.md

 |    2005 | Should work   | With feature flag `tds73` disabled. |

 The system should work with the Docker and Azure versions of SQL Server without trouble.
-For installing with Windows systems, either TCP or named pipes protocols should be enabled for Tiberius to be able to connect.
+If using the Windows installer of SQL Server, either TCP or named pipes protocols should be enabled in the server settings for Tiberius to be able to connect.

 ### Feature flags